sscovil/learn-to-code/README.md

 * `mydbuser` should match the value of the `POSTGRES_USER` environment variable
 * `mydbpassword` should match the value of the `POSTGRES_PASSWORD` environment variable
-* `database` should match the name of container that uses the [postgres:13-alpine] image
+* `database` should match the name of the container that uses the [postgres:13-alpine] image
 * `5432` should match the database container host port
 * `mydbname` should match the value of the `POSTGRES_DB` environment variable